Hazardous Materials

-The Hazmat Team maintains a fleet of five primary response vehicles and four trailers with specific response capabilities.
+One or more of six primary response vehicles and four trailers with specific capabilities can respond to an emergency.
 Operating off a tiered response system, our team has modified response patterns to send only the personnel and equipment needed for a specific type of response.
 Our tailored capability includes mass decontamination, harbor boom and off-road (ATV).

 Hazmat Equipment Collage1